USF-IMARS/fl-dep-taxa-data-moblization/meetings/2026-08-21-project-planning.md

 * Sportfish data is moving forward
   * short-form curricula is being developed as the ingestion progresses
 * a prototype data pipeline has be created for translation of SEACAR seagrass (and more?) into DwC
-* Licensing and protocol for ingesting data automatically from SEACAR was discussed
+  * Licensing and protocol for ingesting data automatically from SEACAR was discussed.
+A protocol needs to be developed for scraping data from SEACAR in a way that is aligned with OBIS guidelines.